What is High Density Interconnector?

 Difference between conventional PCB and HDI PCB

 Unlike conventional PCB, HDI has not only mechanical drilling for through-hole, blind and buried vias but also laser drilling for micro-vias.
-HDI also has various stack-up arrangements to accommodate micro-vias, thereby diminishing the number of through-holes and inner layers.
+High density PCB also has various stack-up arrangements to accommodate micro-vias, thereby diminishing the number of through-holes and inner layers.
 With the proper arranging of micro-vias, HDI provides better signal integrity and routing space in the inner layers.

 There are mainly two HDI structures: